Integrable Geodesic Flows on Cones over Riemannian Manifolds: Proof of Theorem

-\begin{proof}[Proof of Lemma~\ref{lem:continuous-integrals}] Since both $I$ and $J^k$ are constant along geodesics, their product $I^k$ is also constant along geodesics, and therefore a first integral of the geodesic flow on $\mathcal T$.
-From Lemma \ref{lem:two-types} it follows that all radial geodesics are mapped by $\mathcal{I}$ to the origin $0\in \mathbb{R}^{2N+2} $.
+Since $I$ and $J_k$ are first integrals of the geodesic flow on $\mathcal{T}$, any function of them is also a first integral.
+Thus, $I_k$ is constant along non-radial geodesics.
+For radial geodesics (i.e., on $\mathcal{S}$), $I_k$ is identically zero.
+Therefore, the functions $I_k$ are first integrals on $T^1 K$.
+Furthermore, the condition $I_k=0$ on $\mathcal{S}$ implies that all radial geodesics are mapped by $\mathcal{I}$ to the origin $0 \in \mathbb{R}^{2N+2}$.